Are you under an investigation by HM Revenue & Customs?

 KinsellaTax's advisers have vast experience in managing serious investigations.
 You are in safe hands.
 We have seen it all before.
 You won't be the first person under a Revenue & Customs investigation and you certainly will not be the last.

-The most important thing to remember when facing an HMRC tax investigation with is to get professional representation.
+The most important thing to remember when facing an HMRC tax investigation is to get professional representation.

 Bear in mind that HM Revenue & Customs has many years of know-how at being “the Tax Man”.